Review: All the cleansing oils I’ve tried, rated

 Kiehl’s Midnight Recovery Botanical Cleansing Oil

 Let’s kick off with my absolute favourite: the Midnight Recovery Botanical Cleansing Oil by Kiehl’s.
-This baby is chock-full of hydrating goodness and takes off my make-up like a dream.
+This baby is chock-full of hydrating goodness and takes off my makeup like a dream.
 It’s light enough to be used around the eyes and rinses off easily.
-While the essential oils might be an issue for the most delicate of sensitive skins, I adore the scent they add: the lavender puts me on the sleepy train to Dreamland, every time.

 ★★★★★

-€ 32,50 for 175 ml or € 18,58/100 ml
+€ 35 for 175 ml

 Available at Douglas.nl Affiliate link